smoothml/poker-ranking-service/README.md

 # Single Poker Hand Ranking Service
-## Requirements
+## Project Scope
 This service comprises an API to compute the rank of an individual poker hand.
-The requirements are to:
+The scope of this project is to:

 - Write an algorithm that takes a hand of cards and identifies the ranking of the given hand.
 - Expose an API to serve this algorithm via an endpoint `/rank`, that accepts a valid poker hand and returns its ranking.